-If there is one BREAK keyword, then the table is produced as a summary table, with group break points listed down the left side of the table as row labels, and the first (up to) six aggregate field descriptions listed across the top, as column labels.
+If there is one BREAK keyword, then the table is produced as a summary table, with group break points listed down the left side of the table as row labels, and up to twenty aggregate field descriptions listed across the top, as column labels.
 The values for each aggregate field, calculated as subtotals for the break point, are displayed in the table body.